Prior Learning Assessments | Credit Studies | College of Extended Learning | UNB

 How to earn PLA credits

 You must be registered in a UNB program or in the process of applying for registration before you can request an assessment.
 The assessment may take up to 3 months, so you may want to start the process well in advance of when you need the assessment results.
+A PLA coordinator will work with you to provide necessary information and answer your questions, determine your eligibility, and guide you through the PLA process.

 The PLA coordinator will arrange a meeting to start the PLA process.
-You will also be granted access to an Online Student Toolkit that includes the following resources:

-To make an assessment of your learning, a Faculty-based assessment committee will need to understand how your prior knowledge, skills and learning relate to the desired outcomes of your program or courses.
 You may need to refer to course outlines and prepare a submission that clearly explains the relevance of your training.
 It is your responsibility to provide appropriate documentation to verify your learning claims.
 You will need a detailed resume that outlines:

-• Your educational background, both formal (i.e. institution-based courses/programs) and non-formal (i.e. work-based seminars, workshops, and self-study)
+• Your educational background, both formal (i.e. institution-based courses/programs) and non-formal (i.e. work-based seminars, workshops and self-study)

 • Your work experiences detailing your responsibilities